Skip to main content

 Switch placement

-Here are some common electrical symbols abbreviations used in schematics, wiring diagrams, and electrical documents:
+Here are some common electrical abbreviations used in schematics, wiring diagrams, and electrical documents:

 AbbreviationMeaning